danieltiagobraga/car-auction-management/README.md

 4. **Error Handling**: Comprehensive error handling for scenarios such as duplicate vehicle IDs, invalid bids, and more.

 ## Design Decisions

-- **Object-Oriented Design**: Utilized principles of object-oriented design to create a flexible and maintainable codebase.
+The project utilizes principles of object-oriented design to create a flexible and maintainable codebase.
 - **Design Patterns**:
 - **Vehicle Factory**: Encapsulate the vehicle creation logic and make it easier to extend in the future if new vehicle types are added.
 - **Repository Pattern**: For data access abstraction.